ozetadev/JSNative/README.md

 # JSNative

+# THIS WAS MADE IN 2011 PLEASE DO NOT TAKE SERIOUSLY
 The beginning of a way to make Native apps for the iPhone in Javascript (For FREE!)

 This is a project I worked on when I was first learning how to write in Objective-C. Please forgive all of the horrible